Liam Cooper

 Cooper came through the youth academy at Hull City before making his debut with the first team at the age of 16.
 He spent time on loan at Carlisle United and Huddersfield Town, before moving to Chesterfield in 2012.
 He won promotion to League One with the Spireites in 2014 before joining Leeds United later that year.
-He has played over 200 games for the Yorkshire club, captaining them to promotion to the Premier League in 2020.
+He played over 200 games for the Yorkshire club, captaining them to promotion to the Premier League in 2020.

-Cooper made his senior debut for Scotland national team in 2019, having previously played for the under-17s and under-19s during his time at Hull City.
-He represented the side at UEFA Euro 2020.
+Cooper made his senior debut for the Scotland national team in 2019, having previously played for the under-17s and under-19s during his time at Hull City.
+He represented the side at UEFA Euro 2020 and UEFA Euro 2024.

 Early and personal life

 Cooper was born in Kingston upon Hull and attended Malet Lambert school.
 His paternal grandfather John hailed from Bo'ness in Scotland.
 His father David and brother Joe work on the Pilot boats on the Humber Estuary.

 Growing up, his father was a West Ham United fan and would take him to games, while the rest of his family were Hull City supporters.
 Liam, however, supported Leeds United.

-In March 2020, Cooper opened his own Football Academy for youngsters aged 4-14.
+In March 2020, Cooper opened his own Football Academy for youngsters aged 4–14.